VivekVardhanArrabelli/importdependencymap/README.md

 uvicorn server.main:app --host 0.0.0.0 --port 8000
 ```

-The minimal client is in `client/index.html`.
-Open it via a lightweight static server (e.g. `python -m http.server`) that proxies API calls to your FastAPI instance.
+4. Serve the minimal client in `client/index.html` with a lightweight static server (for example, `python -m http.server`) and proxy API calls to your FastAPI instance.

-## Railway deployment

-1. Create a new Railway project and add a Postgres plugin.
-2. Set `DATABASE_URL` to the Railway Postgres connection string and choose a secure `ADMIN_KEY`.
-3. Use the provided start command: `uvicorn server.main:app --host 0.0.0.0 --port $PORT`.
-4. Deploy.

 ## Database seeding

-After deploying or running locally, trigger the seed job (replace host and admin key):
+Trigger the seed job after deploying or running locally (replace host and admin key):

 ```bash
 curl -X POST \